-Divorce mediation has become an accepted alternative to litigation in the resolution of the complex issues raised in family restructuring.
-The Divorce Mediation Clinic is designed to provide both practical mediation experience and theoretical insight into divorce mediation and family law practice.
-While this clinic is ideal for those considering incorporating divorce mediation in their practice after graduation, it also provides useful practical experience for students interested in either ADR or family law.
+Divorce mediation has become an accepted alternative to litigation in the resolution of the complex issues faced by families in transition.
+The Divorce Mediation Clinic is designed to provide both practical mediation experience and insight into divorce mediation and family law practice.
+While the clinic is ideal for those considering incorporating divorce mediation into their professional repertoire after graduation, it can also provide invaluable experience for students interested in pursuing careers in either ADR or family law.

 Professor Robert Collins